josdejong/immutable-json-patch/README.md

 -   `document: JSONValue` is a JSON document
 -   `operations: JSONPatchDocument` is an array with JSONPatch operations
 -   `options: JSONPatchOptions` is an optional object allowing passing hooks `before` and `after`.
 With those hooks it is possible to alter the JSON document and/or applied operation before and after this is applied.
-This allows for example to instantiate classes or special, additional data structures when applying a JSON patch operation.
+This allows for example to instantiate classes or additional data structures when applying a JSON patch operation.
 Or you can keep certain data stats up to date.
 For example, it is possible to have an array with `Customer` class instances, and instantiate a `new Customer` when an `add` operation is performed.
 And in this library itself, the `before` callback is used to create inverse operations whilst applying the actual operations on the document.

     The callbacks look like: